 \section{Abstract}

-There is growing interest in using Large Language Models as agents (LLM agents) for social simulations to inform policy, yet real-world adoption remains limited.
-This paper addresses the question: \textit{How can LLM agent simulations be made genuinely useful for policy?} We report on a year-long iterative design engagement with a university emergency preparedness team.
-Across multiple design iterations, we iteratively developed a system of 13,000 LLM agents that simulate crowd movement and communication during a large-scale gathering under various emergency scenarios.
-These simulations informed actual policy implementation, shaping volunteer training, evacuation protocols, and infrastructure planning.
-Analyzing this process, we identify three design implications: start with verifiable scenarios and build trust gradually, use preliminary simulations to elicit tacit knowledge, and treat simulation and policy development as evolving together.
-These implications highlight actionable pathways to making LLM agent simulations that are genuinely useful for policy.
+Policymakers must often act under conditions of deep uncertainty, such as emergency response, where predicting the specific impacts of a policy apriori is implausible.
+Large Language Model (LLM) agent simulations have been proposed as tools to support policymakers under these conditions, yet little is known about how such simulations become useful for real-world policy practice.
+To address this gap, we conducted a year-long, stakeholder-engaged design process with a university emergency preparedness team.
+Through iterative design cycles, we developed and refined an LLM agent simulation of a large-scale campus gathering, ultimately scaling to 13,000 agents that modeled crowd movement and communication under various emergency scenarios.
+Rather than producing predictive forecasts, these simulations supported policy practice by shaping volunteer training, evacuation procedures, and infrastructure planning.
+Analyzing these findings, we identify three design process implications for making LLM agent simulations that are useful for policy practice: start from verifiable scenarios to bootstrap trust, use preliminary simulations to elicit tacit domain knowledge, and treat simulation capabilities and policy implementation as co-evolving.

 \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods} \ccsdesc[300]{Computing methodologies~Natural language processing}

 \keywords{Social simulation, Policymaking, Iterative design, Large language model, LLM agent}